 Reflections on Surfside Beach

-Contributor Andy Hunter shares his experience capturing the photo above at Surfside Beach: “During my recent vacation, I stayed in a condo just south of the Surfside Pier.
+Contributor Andy Hunter shares his experience capturing the photo below at Surfside Beach: “During my recent vacation, I stayed in a condo just south of the Surfside Pier.
 This was the morning of my first full day at Surfside.
 You can see the pier in the distance.
 This was one of my favorite sunrises of the week.”